 “ Security Breach ” means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, any Node Data or otherwise affecting Steward’s operation of the Steward Node in compliance with this DPA.

-“ Bedrock Governance Framework ” means the Bedrock Consortium governance policies and rules available at http://bbu.bedrockconsortium.org/ or any successor website.
+“ Bedrock Governance Framework ” means Bedrock Business Utility Governance Framework and its Controlled Documents (collectively, and as updated from time to time, the “Framework”) available at http://bbu.bedrockconsortium.org/ or any successor website.

 “ Standard Contractual Clauses” means the standard contractual clauses, as agreed by the European Commission, for the transfer of personal data to processors established in third countries which do not ensure an adequate level of protection as set out in Commission Decision C(2010) 593, as updated, amended replaced or superseded from time to time by the European Commission.